 - the MA in Teaching English to Speakers of Other Languages (MATL) program

-Below, you will find helpful information for international students interested in enrolling on one of these two programs.
-If you have further questions about enrollment and admissions, please contact Matt Livingston, Director of Graduate Admissions, at +011-1-802-258-9209 or by email at email@example.com.
+Below, you will find helpful information for international students interested in enrolling in one of these two programs.
+If you have further questions about enrollment and admissions, please contact Matt Livingston, director of graduate admissions, at +011-1-802-258-9209 or by email at email@example.com.

 Any international student interested in the MATS or MATL program will need to apply for admission to Marlboro College as a full-time, degree-seeking graduate student, a requirement of the United States Department of Homeland Security.
-Our other programs have more limited face-to-face meetings, and therefore do not meet this student visa requirement.
+Our other programs have more limited face-to-face meetings, and do not meet this student visa requirement.
+Therefore, they are not open to international students.

 For your application to be processed, we need to receive the following: